-The undertaking is also subject to environmental assessment that will meet the requirements of the Canadian Environmental Assessment Act (CEAA).
+The undertaking is also subject to environmental assessment that will meet the requirements of the Canadian Environmental Assessment Act (CEAA) through a Comprehensive Study Report (CSR).
 Transport Canada (TC) is the Principle Responsible Authority (RA) for the CEAA assessment.
-Fisheries and Oceans Canada (DFO) is also a RA for the undertaking while Environment Canada and Health Canada are Federal Authorities (FA) who are providing expert advice to TC and DFO on the federal environmental assessment.
+Fisheries and Oceans Canada (DFO) is also a RA for the undertaking while Environment Canada, Health Canada and Natural Resources Canada are Federal Authorities (FA) who are providing expert advice to TC and DFO on the federal environmental assessment.